raycast/extensions/extensions/dash-off/README.md

 7. in `Developer Contact Info` type your own email address
 8. Press `Save and Continue`

+> Note: You don't need to publish OAuth App.
+It's only for your own use.

 ### Create Credentials

 1. Click on `Credentials` on the left panel